Tully9/Block4-Project/README.md

 Tell your Azure Web App to use the new image:
 If it's already using :latest, then just restarting the Web App will pull the newest version:

-az webapp restart --name <your-webapp-name> --resource-group <your-resource-group>
+az webapp restart --name Tully-ISE-Recidency-Solution --resource-group myResourceGroup